alialkhatib/alialkhatib.github.io/_posts/2012-08-25-summer-session.md

 **

 **
   This Summer Session has been a mix of rush and lethargy, no doubt in part thanks to the fact that until recently I didn't have a computer to do the most basic work.
-I'm glad I have a computer now (I found out I can do assignments <i>whenever</i> I want; imagine that!), but there's still a lot stuck on my mind (money, long-term academics, etc...)
+I'm glad I have a computer now (I found out I can do assignments *whenever* I want; imagine that!), but there's still a lot stuck on my mind (money, long-term academics, etc...)
 **

 **
   Lately we've been hearing a lot of lectures on Undergraduate Research Opportunities Programs (UROP), and it's prompted me to look more seriously into the literature behind the topics I'm interested in researching personally.
-It worries me because I'm not seeing myself fit perfectly in Anthropology, but I <i>do</i> see myself fit a little in Sociology, and Computer Science, and a host of other areas.
+It worries me because I'm not seeing myself fit perfectly in Anthropology, but I *do* see myself fit a little in Sociology, and Computer Science, and a host of other areas.
 I'm terrified that I might be in the wrong field, not just because it would have meant that I was wrong all this time, but because of the time involved in "catching up" to get back on track with that major.
 Even a slight change to my major (within the school of social sciences) would probably add another year to my college career.
 This is unsettling.
 **

 **